-Here is where you can find the info you need to become a member of the Cheat River Outfitters staff.
-We have been in business for over 40 years, showing off the Cheat River of North-Central West Virginia to guests from all over the country!
+Cheat River Outfitters has been in business for over 40 years, showing off the Cheat River of North-Central West Virginia to guests from all over the country!
 We take pride in our guide staff and are always looking for bright and enthusiastic individuals to join Cheat River Outfitters family.
-If you are interested in training to work the Cheat River, we want to hear from you.
+If you are interested in training to work the Cheat River, we want to hear from you!
 Below are some documents that you can read or print that will give you some specifics of our training.
 If you want to join our staff training, you can contact us with questions using the form at the bottom of this page.
-If you are ready to sign up, click the red bar above to get signed up.
+If you are ready to sign up, click the button above to get signed up!

 A few of the basics…

-- No experience is necessary.
+- No experience is necessary!
 However, you need to be adventurous and have a fun personality…liking water is a plus too!

 - A positive attitude and good people skills are requirements of the job.
-We can teach you whitewater skills, but you need to bring the personality!
+We can teach you whitewater skills, but you need that fun personality is a must!